-Figure 6 depicts the average of each of the components, except the residual, over all countries at each point in time.
-All three components (base, growth and denominator effects) play on average a role of comparable magnitude in explaining the first-release errors in revenues and spending.
-However, the denominator effect hardly plays any role driving the budget balance error.
-This is confirmed by taking the averages over all observations in Table 5.
-This is due to the fact that the denominator effect exerts a similarly-sized but opposing effect on both the revenues and spending errors.
-Hence, because the denominator effects of revenues and spending essentially cancel against each other, overall the denominator effect plays only a minor role in the budget balance error.9 The table also suggests that, for given GDP growth forecasts, revenues are over-projected and spending is under-projected (as the respective growth effects are smaller and larger than zero).
+Table 5 reports the averages over all observations for the headline balance, revenues and spending of the overall error, and the base, growth and denominator effects.
+All three components (base, growth and denominator effects) play on average a role of a roughly comparable order of magnitude in explaining the forecast errors in revenues and spending.
+However, the denominator effect hardly plays any role driving the budget balance forecast error.
+This is due to the fact that this effect exerts a similarly-sized but opposing effect on both the revenues and spending errors.
+Hence, because the denominator effects of revenues and spending essentially cancel against each other, overall the denominator effect plays only a minor role in the budget balance forecast error.
+The table shows that the growth effect is negative for revenues, and positive for spending, indicating that the growth of revenues in euros is over-projected and the growth of spending in euros is under-projected.

-9 The denominator effect is the result of the GDP growth error.
+18 The denominator effect is the result of the GDP growth error.
 The preceding conclusion may appear counterintuitive in view of the results reported in Table 5.
 However, the denominator effect is a mechanical effect of the GDP growth error, while the latter also affects the spending and revenues levels directly - see below.